jpita/kodifyInterview/README.md

 ### Notes

 * These tests were written using the [page object design pattern](http://nightwatchjs.org/guide#page-objects).
-I've been using it throughout all my career and is the most used design pattern when writting automated UI tests.
+I've been using it throughout all my career and is the most used design pattern when writing automated UI tests.

 * Being the first time I've used this framework and being a long time since I used JS to write tests, the tests are really simple.
 I've used some clicks, set values, waits and asserts methods to cover the most basic and fundamental things selenium webdriver can do on a browser.